Sarah Lynn Dawson

 Sarah is an English actress who trained at New York’s Lee Strasberg Institute of Film and Television.
 She’s also a screenwriter and filmmaker.

 She was born in the Lake District in England and she spent a large part of her childhood growing up in Qatar, in the Middle East where she started acting at the age of seven when she was cast in a community theatre show.

 Some of her favorite stage roles are Viola from Twelfth Night and Nora from A Doll’s House and she loves working in both stage and film.

-She worked in theatre throughout her school years.
-After studying Sociology at the University of Leeds, Sarah realized her future career lay in the performing arts and she studied acting at The Lee Strasberg Institute of Film and Television in New York, on their two year conservatory program.
-After doing some independent film work, she was cast in a play ‘Reality TV’ directed by Jim Tommaney.
+She acted in theatre throughout her school years and she studied acting at The Lee Strasberg Institute of Film and Television in New York, on their two year conservatory program.

-She then made her Off-Broadway debut in the Manhattan Repertory Theater’s production of ‘Men’ directed by Ken Wolfe, quickly followed by another Off-Broadway appearance in the showcase ‘Conflict’, at The Producers Club.
+She made her Off-Broadway debut in the Manhattan Repertory Theater’s production of ‘Men’ directed by Ken Wolfe.

 Sarah has a strong interest in charity work.
+At University she organized the yearly national conference for student support charity Nightline in addition to volunteering on the phones overnight.
 In New York she helped to feed the homeless by volunteering at a local church.
 In LA she volunteered with Reading to Kids, a wonderful organization that helps children enjoy reading.
 She was also part of the Big Brothers Big Sisters Organization, mentoring a young girl and volunteered with BAFTA LA on their education and outreach and new media programs.
 She launched the site helpglobal.org as away to provide information on how to help the planet.